SKYWARE-Group/ArenalClient/README.md

 # ArenalClient

-This project as a .net data modela and web client for Arenal service.
+This project is a .net data model and web client for Arenal service.